-Often reverently labeled the ultimate magazine or record of architecture and contemporary design, the Italian publication domus made history as the spectacular diary of modern and future ideas in design and architecture.
+Often reverently labeled the “ultimate magazine or record of architecture and contemporary design,” the Italian publication domus made history as the spectacular diary of modern and future ideas in design and architecture.

-Ever since 1928, when legendary Italian designer and Professor of architecture Giovanni (Gio) Ponti presented the first edition.
+Beginning in 1928, when legendary Italian designer and Professor of architecture Giovanni (Gio) Ponti presented the first edition.
 For most of his life, with some interruptions, he would lead and direct the magazine’s fate and style.

 The publication was printed at most irregular intervals, sometimes, bi-monthly, then monthly, for some intervals altogether interrupted during WWII, and today appears in 88 countries in a bilingual edition.

-The ‘spirit’ of domus usually is connected with impressions that combine the social meaning of “experiencing” state of the arts residences, as designs, shapes, materials used, colors selected and many other details would shape people’s expectations and satisfaction with such residences.
-Be they small or impressive, practical or complicated to use, serve intellectual, or artistic designs or provide just basic needs of safety and housing.
+The ‘spirit’ of domus usually is connected with impressions that combine the social meaning of “experiencing” state of the arts residences, as designs, shapes, materials used, colors selected and many other details would shape people’s expectations and satisfaction with such residences, be they small or impressive, practical or complicated to use, serve intellectual, or artistic designs or provide just basic needs of safety and housing.

-Not the entire magazines, but the majority of the original sections.
+Taschen offers the journal’s output of eight decades in seven individual volumes in a new edition – not the entire magazines, but the majority of the original sections.
 So far, the reprinted titles cover the 1930s, 1940s, 1950s, 1960s and 1970s.
 While the last two installments, covering 1980-1989 and 1990-1999 will be ready by the end of the year.

 Altogether they offer 4,000+ pages of heavy photo paper with the most fantastic blueprints, sketches, design studies and furniture presented at a time when they were completely avant-garde.